mfpdev/mfp-advanced-adapters-samples/custom-security-checks/sms-otp/README.md

 IBM MobileFirst Platform Foundation
 ===
+SMS One-Time Password is commonly used security pattern, this sample adapter show you how you can integrate such to your IBM MobileFirst server.

 ## SMSOTPResource
 A JAX-RS class that implement the REST API for provisioning the phone number.
 The REST call to register the phone number is protected with default scope.